blueff/cs107e-review/README.md

 **Check-in question**

-**Q:** Explain how the lr register is used as part of making a function call.
-Which instruction writes to the lr register?
+**Q:** Explain how the `lr` register is used as part of making a function call.
+Which instruction writes to the `lr` register?
 Which instruction reads from it?
-What commands could you use in gdb to observe the changes to the lr register during execution of a function call?
+What commands could you use in gdb to observe the changes to the `lr` register during execution of a function call?

-**A:** When we call a function, the address of the next instruction after the function is written to lr.
-After calling, set pc to the value lr has recorded to get us back. `bx` branch and exchange writes to the lr register. `bl` branch and link reads from the lr register.
-Use `display/x $lr` to show the content the lr register after every step.
+**A:** When we call a function, the address of the next instruction after the function is written to `lr`.
+After calling, set pc to the value lr has recorded to get us back. `bx` (branch and exchange) writes to the `lr` register. `bl` (branch and link) reads from the `lr` register.
+Use `display/x $lr` to show the content the `lr` register after every step.

 **Q:** Why is it necessary to plug in both TX and RX for loopback mode to work?